raspberrypilearning/space-talk/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-In your project, you made Nano say thank you in sign language.
+In your project, you made Nano say 'thank you' in sign language.
 Which code did you use to get Nano to move a hand to their mouth?

 --- choices ---